Hungarian Revolution of 1848: Parliamentary monarchy, the Batthyány government

 Consequently, Batthyány and his government resigned, except for Kossuth, Szemere, and Mészáros.
 Later, on Palatine Stephen's request, Batthyány became Prime Minister again.
 On 13 September Batthyány announced a rebellion and requested that the Palatine lead them.
 However the Palatine, under the Emperor's orders, resigned and left Hungary.

-Hungary now had war raging on three fronts: Jelačić's Croatian troops to the South, Romanians in Banat and in Transylvania to the East, and Austria to the west.
+Hungary now had war raging on four fronts: Jelačić's Croatian troops to the South; Romanians in Banat to the South-East; Austrian troops led by Karl von Urban and Romanian insurgents headed by Avram Iancu in Transylvania to the East; and Austrian main forces under the supreme commander of Windischgrätz to the west.

 The Hungarian government was in serious military crisis due to the lack of soldiers, therefore they sent Kossuth (a brilliant orator) to recruit volunteers for the new Hungarian army.
 While Jelačić was marching on Pest, Kossuth went from town to town rousing the people to the defence of the country, and the popular force of the Honvéd was his creation.

 With the help of Kossuth's recruiting speeches, Batthyány quickly formed the Hungarian Revolutionary Army.
 40% of private soldiers in the revolutionary army consisted of ethnic minorities of the country.
 The new Hungarian army defeated the Croatians on 29 September at the Battle of Pákozd.

 The battle became an icon for the Hungarian army for its effect on politics and morale.
 Kossuth's second letter for the Austrian people and this battle were the causes of the second revolution in Vienna on 6 October.

 Batthyány slowly realized that he could not reach his main goal, which was peaceful compromise with the Habsburg dynasty.
 On 2 October he resigned and simultaneously resigned his seat in parliament.
 The ministers of his cabinet also resigned on the same day.

 The Austrian Stadion Constitution and the renewal of antagonism

 The Habsburg government in Vienna proclaimed a new constitution, the so-called Stadion Constitution on 4 March 1849.
-The centralist Stadion Constitution provided very strong power for the monarch, and marked the way of neo-absolutism.
+The centralist Stadion Constitution provided strong power for the monarch, and marked the way of neo-absolutism.
 The new March Constitution of Austria was drafted by the Imperial Diet of Austria, where Hungary had no representation.
 Austrian legislative bodies like the Imperial Diet traditionally had no power in Hungary.
 Despite this, the Imperial Diet also tried to abolish the Diet of Hungary (which had existed as the supreme legislative power in Hungary since the late 12th century.)
 The Austrian Stadion constitution attempted to contradict the existing constitution of Hungary, with a view to its abolition.
-Moreover, on 7 March an imperial proclamation was issued in the name of the emperor Francis Joseph establishing a united constitution for the whole empire, of which the Kingdom of Hungary would be administered by five military districts.
+Even the territorial integrity of the country was in danger: on 7 March an imperial proclamation was issued in the name of the emperor Francis Joseph establishing a united constitution for the whole empire, of which the Kingdom of Hungary was carved up into five independent military districts.

 Szemere government and Regent-President Lajos Kossuth

-When Batthyány resigned he was appointed with Szemere to carry on the government provisionally, and at the end of September he was made President of the Committee of National Defence.
+When Batthyány resigned he was appointed with Szemere to carry on the government provisionally, and at the end of September Kossuth was made President of the Committee of National Defence.